 Below we mentioned some of the best languages you can go with.

 Java is ever so popular in the programming community for its “write once and run everywhere” feature.
 It is the same feature that makes Java a great language for IoT projects.
-Surveys from Eclipse and embedded-computing.com states that Java is the most favorite language of IoT developers.
+Surveys from Eclipse and embedded-computing.com states that Java is the favorite language of IoT developers.

 Once a Java program is written, it can be run on any system that supports Java Virtual Machine like smartphones, desktops, and even on very small devices.
-The introduction of the Java ME or the micro edition boosted the developer count.
+The introduction of Java ME or the micro edition boosted the developer count.
 As of today, the main focus of Java IoT developers is the Java SE Embedded, which is very close to the standard edition.